-- An analysis and review of current parking characteristics and parking facilities across the GMAC including: - Car parking supply; - Car parking demand; - Existing distribution of parking; and - Existing constraints and opportunities. - > Understand and assess the parking impact of current land uses; - > Understand and assess the anticipated parking impact of future developments; - > Provide thorough insight into the changes in car parking behaviour from 2006 to 2017, based on Cardno's previous work within the GMAC area; - > Provide recommendations regarding potential opportunities to increase the publicly available parking supply; and - > Provide recommendations and a Parking Plan to best manage the available parking resources within the GMAC and immediate surrounds via both supply and demand measures, to accommodate the current and future demand for car parking.
+- An analysis and review of current parking characteristics and parking facilities across the GMAC including: - Car parking supply; - Car parking demand; - Existing distribution of parking; and - Existing constraints and opportunities. - Understand and assess the parking impact of current land uses; - > Understand and assess the anticipated parking impact of future developments; - > Provide insight into the changes in car parking behaviour within the GMAC area; - Provide recommendations regarding potential opportunities to increase the publicly available parking supply; and - > Provide recommendations and a Parking Plan to best manage the available parking resources within the GMAC and immediate surrounds via both supply and demand measures, to accommodate the current and future demand for car parking.